Veer (2010 film)

+Veer was released on 22 January 2010, and received negative reviews from critics.

 Plot

+In 1875, Veer Pratap Singh (Salman Khan) is a Pindari warrior and the son of the great Pindari warrior, Prithvi Singh (Mithun Chakraborty), who was known for his great battles for his people.
+The Pindaris have a long feud with Gyanendra Singh (Jackie Shroff), the king of the Rajasthani Kingdom of Madhavgarh.
+The king had allied with the British and massacred several thousand Pindaris, leading to years of war and unrest.
+Along the way, Veer encounters Princess Yashodhara (Zareen Khan), the daughter of Gyanendra Singh, and is mesmerised by her beauty.
+As the Pindaris are illiterate with little knowledge of the world outside their country, Veer and his younger brother, Punya Singh (Sohail Khan), are sent to complete their education at a college in London.
+Although the college had several class and racial distinctions, Veer and his brother managed to use their time to learn the ways of the British.
+He also manages to get close to Yashodhara, who is also a student at the college with her older brother, Crown Prince Gajendra (Puru Raaj Kumar).
+A few months before the completion of their education, Yashodhara’s brother, who has been planning to quell the Pindari revolution, discovers Veer and Punya’s true identity.
+As Veer runs in to save his brother enraged and kill Gajendra's men, Gajendra is killed by Veer.
+A heartbroken Yashodhara asks Veer to never see her again and to not step foot in Madhavgarh.

-In 1875, Veer Pratap Singh (Salman Khan) is a Pindari prince and the son of the great Pindari warrior, Prithvi Singh (Mithun Chakraborty), who was known for his great battles to free India from the British rule.
-Veer wishes to continue his father's legacy by leading a movement of Pindaris against the British in order to free both the Rajasthani Kingdom of Madhavgarh and the rest of India from the great colonial power.
-Veer receives the help of his younger brother, Punya Singh (Sohail Khan), in gathering an army.
-However, Veer finds opposition from the King of Madhavgarh, Gyanendra Singh (Jackie Shroff), who sees Veer as a threat to Madhavgarh and his rule and orders for Veer to be killed.
-Veer and Punya, along with their supporters, go into hiding within the Thar Desert of Rajasthan, while Singh makes an alliance with the British Governor of Rajasthan, James Fraser (Tim James Lawrence), saying that Madhavgarh will support the British in crushing the Pindari movement and eliminating Veer.
+On their return to India, Yashodhara is crowned the Crown Princess of Madhavgarh but is unable to forget Veer despite them being on opposing sides of the war.
+Gyanendra, who is still reeling from Gajendra’s death, vows to avenge his son.
+Veer, on the other hand, receives permission from his parents to take Yashodhara as his wife.
+However, he finds opposition from the King of Madhavgarh, Gyanendra Singh, who sees Veer as a threat to Madhavgarh and his rule and orders for Veer to be killed.
+Veer and Punya, along with their supporters, make a plan to infiltrate Madhavgarh, while Singh makes an alliance with the British Governor of Rajasthan, James Fraser (Tim James Lawrence), saying that Madhavgarh will support the British in crushing the Pindari movement and eliminating Veer.

-To keep the stakes high, the Pindaris kidnap Singh's daughter Princess Yashodhara (Zareen Khan), with who Veer finds himself in love with.
-The Pindaris then make a failed attempt to take down Singh's palace by surprise.
-However, Singh's spies discover the plan and thousands of Pindari warriors are slaughtered.
-Veer fails to get his revenge on the corrupt King, but knows that Punya has been captured by Yashodhara's brother Gajendra (Puru Raaj Kumar).
-As Veer runs in to save his brother and kill Gajendra's men, Gajendra is killed by Veer.
-Gyanendra vows to avenge his son.
-In the meantime, Lady Angela Fraser (Lisa Lazarus), wife of James Fraser, begins to question her husband's actions as he supports the evil king in slaughtering members of the Pindari movement.
-Fraser refuses to back down from his campaign of crushing the movement.

 After Veer promises his father that he will destroy Singh, he gatecrashes Yashodhara's Swayamvara.
 As he takes the princess away from the fort, Gyanendra Singh sees a vast army of Pindaris surrounding his fort.
-He asks the British to help him, but they refuse and make the Pindaris their ally in a bid to escape from Madhavgarh.
+He asks the British to help him, but they refuse and are trapped as well, and so they make the Pindaris their ally in a bid to escape from Madhavgarh.
 Before the British leave, a battle follows in which Governor Fraser and Gyanendra Singh are killed.
-Veer, wounded from a gunshot, falls unconscious in the arms of his father.
-Years later, it is shown that Veer is happily married to Yashodhara.
-His son (Salman Khan) and Prithvi have a friendly brawl as credits roll.
+Wounded from a gunshot, Veer dies in the arms of his father.
+Years later, Veer's son "Veera" (Salman Khan) and Prithvi have a friendly brawl as credits roll.